shapeable/prototype-adpq/README.md

 https://github.com/shapeable/prototype-web/blob/master/web-app/app/assets/stylesheets/base/_cols.scss

 #### L. Used at least five modern and open-source technologies

+Open-source technologies have been utilized in the development of the prototype complying with the requirements established in the U.S. Digital Services Playbook, which emphasize their widespread adoption and support by successful consumer and enterprise technology companies in the private sector.

 This is a list of the open-source technologies and the use given for the creation of the prototype.
 + Docker - Production deployment